arsalan-pk/laravel-api/README.md

 - `invalidCredentials(string $errors = '', string $message = 'Submitted Request is Not Valid', int $statusCode = 422)`: Returns a JSON response with invalid credentials error.
 - `invalidApi(string $errors = '', string $message = 'Submitted Request is Not Valid', int $statusCode = 422)`: Returns a JSON response with invalid API request error.

-## validation
+## Validation

-The - `HTTP Request Validation ` is handel form laravel request classes
+HTTP Request Validation is handled using Laravel request classes.

 ## Exception Handling

 The `render` method in the exception handler class (`App\Exceptions\Handler`) is responsible for converting exceptions into HTTP responses.
 In this project, the `render` method is customized to provide JSON responses for API routes:

-- **Method Not Allowed**: Returns a JSON response with status code 405 if the HTTP method is not allowed for the requested route.
+- **Method Not Allowed:** Returns a JSON response with status code 405 if the HTTP method is not allowed for the requested route.
-- **API Not Found**: Returns a JSON response with status code 404 if the requested API route is not found.
+- **API Not Found:** Returns a JSON response with status code 404 if the requested API is not found.
-- **Unauthorized**: Returns a JSON response with status code 401 if the request is unauthorized.
+- **Unauthorized:** Returns a JSON response with status code 401 if the request is unauthorized.
-- **Route Not Found**: Returns a JSON response with status code 404 if the requested route is not found.
+- **Route Not Found:** Returns a JSON response with status code 404 if the requested route is not found.
-- **Unauthenticated**: Returns a JSON response with status code 401 if the user is not authenticated.
+- **Unauthenticated:** Returns a JSON response with status code 401 if the user is not authenticated.
-- **Forbidden Unauthorized**: Returns a JSON response with status code 403 if the user is not authorized to access the resource.
+- **Forbidden Unauthorized:** Returns a JSON response with status code 403 if the user is not authorized to access the resource.

 This custom exception handling ensures consistent and meaningful responses for API requests only.